qis/ace/readme.md

 ## Optimizations
 1. Interprocedural optimizations are enabled in release builds.
-2. Everything is compiled with `-march=x86-64-v3 -fno-rtti -mavx2`.
+2. Everything is compiled with `-march=x86-64 -fno-rtti`.
 3. If a `-static` Vcpkg triplet is used or `BUILD_SHARED_LIBS` not defined in CMake, then everything will be statically linked to `libc++`.